-US retail sales fall in March, second straight monthly drop
+US retail sales fell in March, second straight monthly drop

 WASHINGTON (AP) — Americans pulled back on their spending at auto dealers and restaurants in March, causing retail sales to drop despite signs of a healthy job market.

-Retail sales fell a seasonally adjusted 0.2 percent last month, the Commerce Department said Friday, after a revised 0.3 percent decline in February.
+Retail sales fell a seasonally adjusted 0.2 percent, the Commerce Department said Friday, after a revised 0.3 percent drop in February.
 But over the past 12 months, retail sales have risen 5.2 percent, a sign that that the economy remains on stable footing.

 Still, there are signs that consumers are growing more cautious even though the unemployment rate declined in March to a low 4.5 percent.
 Steady job growth as the recovery from the Great Recession nears its eighth year and a bump in consumer sentiment following President Donald Trump’s presidential election have yet to strengthen spending much.